gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Request to Leave the Group # {#sec-leave-req}

 A group member may request to leave the OSCORE group.
 To this end, the group member sends a Group Leaving Request, as per Section 4.8 of {{I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends a CoAP POST request to the endpoint /group-oscore/GROUPNAME/node at the Group Manager, where GROUPNAME is the name of the OSCORE group to leave.
+In particular, it sends a CoAP DELETE request to the endpoint /group-oscore/GROUPNAME/NODENAME at the Group Manager, where GROUPNAME is the name of the OSCORE group to leave and NODENAME is the name of the group member.

-The Leaving Request is formatted as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}, and MUST have an empty CBOR Map as payload.

 Upon receiving the Leaving Request, the Group Manager processes it as per Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}.